8 exceptional insights on the present and future of PLM a talk with Prof. Jörg W. Fischer and Christoph Golinski

 After a few technical contributions, today it's time for another PLM Talk.
-I am very pleased to have won an excellent PLM expert for today's episode: Prof. Jörg W. Fischer from the University of Applied Sciences Karlsruhe - Technik und Wirtschaft and the Steinbeis - Transferzentrum Rechnereinsatz im Maschinenbau (STZ-RIM) in Karlsruhe.
-I hope the interested visitor of this blog will enjoy reading this interview.
+I am very happy to have won an excellent PLM expert for today's episode: Mr. Prof. Jörg W. Fischer from the Karlsruhe University of Applied Sciences - Technology and Economics and the Steinbeis - Transfer Center Computer Application in Mechanical Engineering (STZ-RIM) in Karlsruhe.
+I hope the interested visitor of this blog enjoys reading this interview.

-Welcome to my virtual blog couch, Prof. Fischer.
+Welcome to my blog couch, Prof. Fischer.
 Please make yourself quite comfortable.
-Many readers of this article will know you from your work at the Steinbeis Transfer Center for Computer Applications in Mechanical Engineering (STZ-RIM) Karlsruhe and from your numerous publications, e.g. in your Youtube channel.
-Nevertheless, can you please say a few words about yourself and your professional stations so far?
+Many readers of this article will know you from your work at the Steinbeis Transfer Center for Computer Applications in Mechanical Engineering (STZ-RIM) Karlsruhe and from your numerous publications, e. g. in your Youtube Channel know.
+Nevertheless, could you please say a few words about yourself and your professional career to date?

 Yes of course!
 Hello Mr. Golinski, I am pleased to be here.
 Unlike many others in the PLM field, I am a production engineer, i.e. I studied mechanical engineering production engineering at the KIT in Karlsruhe.
 Back then, when the Internet and object-oriented programming came up, I realized that the interface between economics, mechanical engineering and information technology would be of central importance in the future.
 Consequently, I was looking for a job where I could learn C++ programming.
 So I came to the Institute of Industrial Engineering and Management (ifab), first as a programming student and then as a research assistant, and helped to develop simulation tools for production systems.
 At that time, we also used these in industrial projects in practice.
 After my doctorate, I joined Tecnomatix in 2004, which was then acquired by UGS in 2005.

 That's how I got from the digital factory to PLM.
 Fortunately, I was working as a consultant at GM-Europe, i.e. Opel, during that time.
 UGS has always put a lot of emphasis on supporting GM, so it was easy for me to get a very strong communication channel directly into UGS development in North America.
 When UGS was acquired by Siemens in 2007, I then joined the Business Consulting Manager team and started developing PLM methodologies for the automotive industry.
-In 2008, I was appointed professor of manufacturing engineering with CAD-CAM-CNC at Beuth University of Applied Sciences in Berlin.
-The fact that part of the Siemens CAM and CNC development was localized in Berlin helped me a lot.
-It was the perfect opportunity to get a holistic view of the manufacturing process chain.
-During this time, I started to develop the topic of structure theory in PLM.
+In 2008, I was promoted to professor of manufacturing engineering with CAD-CAM-CNC at the Berlin University of Applied Sciences appointed.
+The fact that part of the Siemens CAM and CNC development was located in Berlin helped me a lot.
+It was the perfect way to get a holistic view of the manufacturing process chain.
+During this time, I began to develop the topic of structure theory in PLM.
 There is also a whole series of scientific publications from that time.

 In 2012, Prof. Hoheisel, then Dean of the Department of Mechanical Engineering at the Karlsruhe University of Applied Sciences, asked me to apply for a professorship in Production Management and Digital Factory in the Faculty of Mechanical Engineering and Mechatronics (MMT).
 That's how I came back to Karlsruhe as a Karlsruhe native.
 At the end of 2013, I then also joined the Steinbeis Transfer Center - Computer Applications in Mechanical Engineering (STZ-RIM), which was founded by Prof. Hoheisel back in 1985.